-Not sure what to do with your graduate degree?
-Learn more about librarianship as a career by becoming a Provost's Fellow in the University Libraries.
+Learn more about libraries and librarianship as a career by becoming a Provost's Fellow in the University Libraries.

-The Provost’s Fellowship in Information Science at University Libraries provides outstanding CU Boulder graduate students at the MA and PhD levels with the opportunity to expand their understanding of libraries’ and librarians’ roles in the evolving information ecosystem.
-From data curation, to archival management, to information literacy, librarians are organizing, preserving and providing access to information in ever changing formats.
+The Provost’s Fellowship in Information Science for the University Libraries provides outstanding CU Boulder graduate students at the master’s and PhD levels with the opportunity to expand their understanding of libraries’ and librarians’ roles in the evolving information ecosystem (facts & statistics about the University Libraries).
+From data curation, to archival management, to information literacy, librarians are organizing, preserving and providing access to information in ever-changing formats.
 Over the course of the spring semester, fellows will work with library faculty to explore the intersections of people, technology and information.

-You must be enrolled as a full-time CU student in good standing during the same academic term to qualify to serve as a fellow.
+- You must be currently enrolled as a full-time CU graduate student in good standing during the same academic term you are to serve as a fellow and receive a fellowship.

 - You must not have previously earned a graduate degree in library science.